-Emile Othon Friesz France
+Emile Othon Friesz Biography | Oil Painting Reproductions

-2-6-1879 Le Havre, FRA – 1-10-1949 Paris, FRABack to Artist IndexView Artists Paintings
+2-6-1879 Le Havre, FRA – 1-10-1949 Paris, FRA

-Emile Othon Friesz went to school in his native city.
-It was while he was at the Lycée that he met his lifelong friend Raoul Dufy.
-He and Dufy studied at the Le Havre School of Fine Arts in 1895-96 and then went to Paris together for further study.
-In Paris, Friesz met Henri Matisse, Albert Marquet, and Georges Rouault.
-Like them, he rebelled against the academic teaching of Bonnat and became a member of the Fauves, exhibiting with them in 1907.
+Achille-Emile Othon Friesz went to school in his native city and it was while he was at the Lycée that he met his lifelong friend Raoul Dufy.
+He and Dufy studied together under Charles Lhuillier at the Le Havre School of Fine Arts in 1895-96 and then together went to Paris for further study under Bonnat at l’École Des Beaux-Arts.
+The painter made his artistic debut in 1900 at the Salon of the Société des Artistes Français.
+In Paris, Friesz met Henri Matisse and Georges Rouault.
+Like them, he rebelled against the Academic teaching of Léon Bonnat and became a member of the Les Fauves (the wild beasts), and exhibiting with them in 1907.

-Art Movement: Fauvism
+Art Movement: Fauvism.

-Traveled: Portugal, Belgium, Germany, USA
+He Traveled To Portugal, Belgium, Germany, USA.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.

 Emile Othon Friesz Museum Art Replicas on Canvas.